woojiahao/tp/docs/UserGuide.md

 Command Words Accepted: `delete_transaction`, `delete`, `del` (case-insensitive)

-Command Argument: `INDEX` is the displayed transaction index of the transaction to be deleted, as shown in the `Transactions List`.
+Command Argument: `INDEX` is the displayed transaction index of the transaction to be deleted, as shown in the currently displayed `Transactions List`.

 | Arguments | Optional? | Purpose                                            |
 |---------|-----------|----------------------------------------------------|